 - Damage per turn: (2d16)/2 - 1 (affected by steam resistance and/or fire resistance)

 Clouds of flame are tiles which have caught on fire, dealing fire damage to anything standing in them.
 Firing some Ice Magic spells (Throw Frost, Bolt of Cold) through them will put them out.
-Demonspawn with 2 ranks of fire-themed mutations (Ignite Blood and Hurl Hellfire) become immune to flame clouds, as does any player holding the unrandart great mace "Firestarter".
+Demonspawn with the Ignite Blood mutation are immune to flame clouds, as is any player holding the unrandart great mace "Firestarter".

 Clouds of flame can be created by using the spells Conjure Flame, Ignite Poison (when poison clouds are present), Ring of Flames, and Fire Storm, a wand of clouds, a red draconian's breath attack, being a demonspawn with Ignite Blood 3, being a worshiper of Qazlal, and by igniting bushes or trees with powerful Fire Magic.

 - Damage per turn: 9 + (2d23)/2 to the player; 5 + (2d16)/2 to monsters (affected by fire resistance)

-Spreading flames are a special type of flame cloud created when trees catch fire from powerful Fire Magic or bolts of lightning.
+Spreading flames are a special type of flame cloud created when trees are set alight by powerful Fire Magic or bolts of lightning.
 They act much like regular flames, but periodically create new flames in tiles next to them; if any trees are in these tiles, they may also catch fire, continuing the cycle until the fires eventually burn out.

 Freezing clouds are tiles filled with brutally cold mist.
 They function almost identically to flame clouds, except that they deal cold damage and can be dispersed with Fire Magic (Throw Flame, Fireball, Bolt of Fire, etc.).
 Demonspawn with 2 ranks of ice-themed mutations (Icemail and Passive Freeze) become immune to freezing vapour, as will any player that wields the artefact executioner's axe "Frostbite".